 Pin-Priority: 500

-Update all repos and make sure no package will upgrade from the unstable repo.
+Update all repositories and make sure no package will upgrade from the unstable repository.

 1